Technologicat/mcpyrate/README.md

 ### Quasiquotes

-*New in v3.0.0.* We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.
+We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.

 The system was inspired by MacroPy's, but the details differ; for example, macro invocations can be unquoted hygienically, and by default, macros in quasiquoted code are not expanded when the quasiquote itself expands.
 We provide macros to perform expansion in quoted code, to give you control over when things expand.

 ### Walk an AST

-*New in v3.0.0.* To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
+To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpyrate.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
 If you need a walker that can temporarily change state while in a given subtree, maybe look here.

 #### Identifier macros

-*New in v3.0.0.*

 Identifier macros are a rarely used feature, but one that is indispensable for that rare use case.
 To avoid clutter in the dispatch logic of most macros, if a